 Reading Rockets: Literacy at Home

 Tools, tips, booklists, and other free resources for families from Reading Rockets, a national multimedia literacy initiative offering information and support on how young kids learn to read, why so many struggle, and how caring adults can help.

 This powerful, fun method of reading interactively with children turns books into opportunities for conversation and learning.
 In dialogic reading, the adult helps the child become the teller of the story.
 Dialogic reading significantly enhances early literacy skill-building.
 It also encourages social skills such as taking turns and listening; gives children practice in sorting and communicating their thoughts; and helps children understand that their input is important and meaningful.

-Learn how children become readers and writers and how parents can help them develop by talking, reading, and writing together every day.
+Parents and caregivers can learn about reading, writing, speaking, and listening skills at every age from 2-8, explore how children become readers and writers, and discover ways to help them develop by talking, reading, and writing together every day.

 Get Ready to Read screening tool

 This online, 20-question tool for 4-year-olds was designed to show where a child is on the path to developing pre-reading skills.
 It is free for parents and caregivers to use with children, and is available in English and Spanish.